Google Workspace

 Add Google from Resource Catalog

 In Keycard Console, navigate to Resource Catalog and add Google Calendar and Google Drive.
-This automatically creates the Google OAuth provider and API resources.
+Enter the Client ID and Client Secret from step 2.
+This creates the Google OAuth provider and API resources.

 -